 In the Basic category, tap a straight or curved line to add it to the page.

-Drag the line to where you want it on the page.
+Move the line: Drag the line to where you want it.

-To change the line length and rotation, drag the blue dots on the ends.
+Change the line length or rotation: Drag the blue dots on the ends.

 You can also copy a line from another document, or from Keynote or Numbers.